 1. Running Bamboo

 Running Bamboo is one of the two main categories of bamboo and is ‘monopodial,’ having long rhizomes that are quick to spread horizontally.
 As might be apparent in its name, running bamboo will spread out and “run” as far as you’ll let it go.
 Running types quickly extend across a lawn or garden and pop up where you may not want them, making them illegal in some areas because of their invasive proclivities.
 The common species of running bamboo tend to be taller and less cold-hardy than the clumping variety.
 To manage and maintain this large bamboo species, regular pruning and a strong potting vessel are vital.
+Also consider lining whatever is holding your bamboo with a rhizome barrier.

 Fishpole Bamboo (Phyllostachys aurea)